 - The second concern is debris.
-Plant at least 6 to 8 feet away from the edge of the pool if specimens are low growing.
+Plant at least 6 to 8 feet (1.8 to 2.4 m.) away from the edge of the pool if specimens are low growing.
 Avoid deciduous trees and those with spines or cones.

 Poolside Plant Info

-Whether planting them in ground in an area around your pool or growing them in containers, there are a number of poolside plants that you can add.
+Whether planting them in the ground around your pool or growing them in containers, there are a number of poolside plants that you can add.